What is Sports Nutrition

 What are the Benefits of Nutrition in Sport?

 Optimal nutrition not only improves performances but also improves the health and longevity of each person

-- Although optimal diets can’t substitute for physical training and genetic make-up, it can be crucial to optimal performance and helping
+- Although optimal diets can’t substitute for physical training and genetic make-up, it can be crucial to optimal performance and helping repair and maintenance.

 - Timing of specific nutrients can be incorporated to achieve specific results.